ElouanBethuel/SA2py/README.md

 ## Ouputs

-Two folders are created during the first execution
+Two folders are also created during the first lauchn
-- Outputs : for stock
+- Outputs : for stock outputs
+- pdb :  for stok all pdb files

+In Outupt

 ## Results